jackdwyer/supervisor-monitor/README.md

 [Supervisord github](https://github.com/Supervisor/supervisor)

-I also ripped all your css etc for my generate pages
+I also ripped all your css etc for my generate pages, so thanks!